FinResearchBench: A Logic Tree based Agent-as-a-Judge Evaluation Framework for Financial Research Agents

 \section{Abstract}

-Recently, AI agents are rapidly evolving in intelligence and widely used in professional research applications, such as STEM, software development, finance, etc. Among these AI agents, deep research agent is a key category as it can perform long-horizon tasks and solve problems of greater complexity.
+Recently, AI agents are rapidly evolving in intelligence and are widely used in professional research applications, such as STEM, software development, and finance.
+Among these AI agents, deep research agent is a key category as it can perform long-horizon tasks and solve problems of greater complexity.
 However, there are few evaluation frameworks and benchmarks that systematically and automatically investigate the capabilities of these research agents.
-Furthermore, financial research problems have distinct complexity and subtlety.
-To fill in the gap, we propose FinResearchBench, which is a logic tree based Agent-as-a-Judge and targets specifically for the financial research agents.
+In addition, financial research problems have distinct complexity and subtlety.
+To fill in the gap, we propose FinResearchBench, which is a logic tree-based Agent-as-a-Judge and targets specifically for the financial research agents.
 It provides a comprehensive and automatic assessment of the research agents across 7 key types of tasks in the financial research domain.
-The contributions of this work are two-folded: (1) the first and innovative Agent-as-a-Judge system that extracts the logic tree of the research outcome and uses it as the intermediate information to present a comprehensive, reliable and robust evaluation; (2) finance oriented that it covers 70 typical financial research questions, spreading across 7 frequently-encountered types of tasks in the domain.
+The contributions of this work are two-folded: (1) the first and innovative Agent-as-a-Judge system that extracts the logic tree of the research outcome and uses it as the intermediate information to present a comprehensive, reliable, and robust evaluation; (2) finance-oriented that it covers 70 typical financial research questions, spreading across 7 frequently-encountered types of task in the domain.